 A recent change is one that has been introduced in the last three years.
-Publicly available information could be used.
+Primary data collection may enable you to evaluate the impact but should not replace sound secondary research.
 Your evaluation must consider the financial performance without the regulatory change, and the financial performance having applied the change to the same period.